-Mathematica is conducting the National Longitudinal Transition Study (NLTS) 2012 for the U.S. Department of Education’s Institute of Education Sciences to gather current information on youth with and without disabilities.
-The sample consists of secondary school students who receive special education services under IDEA—that is, those with an individualized education program (IEP)—as well as two other groups of youth without an IEP: (1) those with an impairment that qualifies for accommodations under Section 504 of the Rehabilitation Act of 1973 and (2) students with no identified disability.
-The study also compares youth with different disabilities and uses data from two prior NLTS studies to examine trends in their characteristics and experiences over three decades.
+Mathematica conducted the National Longitudinal Transition Study (NLTS) 2012 for the U.S. Department of Education’s Institute of Education Sciences to gather current information on youth with and without disabilities.
+The sample consisted of secondary school students who receive special education services under IDEA—that is, those with an individualized education program (IEP)—as well as two other groups of youth without an IEP: (1) those with an impairment that qualifies for accommodations under Section 504 of the Rehabilitation Act of 1973 and (2) students with no identified disability.
+The study also compared youth with different disabilities and used data from two prior NLTS studies to examine trends in their characteristics and experiences over three decades.

-Data for the study come from surveys of parents and youth completed in 2012 or 2013.
-The survey data enable the study to address five questions of interest to policymakers, educators, and other stakeholders:
+Data for the study came from surveys of parents and youth completed in 2012 or 2013.
+The survey data enabled the study to address five questions of interest to policymakers, educators, and other stakeholders:

 - What are the background characteristics of youth and the schools they attend?

 - What challenges do youth face relating to health, functional abilities, and independence?

 - How engaged are youth in school and with friends?

 - What academic and special education supports do youth receive?